Jump to:

 It truly wins over the palate after a single taste.
 And it takes only five ingredients and a couple of minutes to make.

-- Neutral cooking oil.
-In order to let the flavors of the scallions and ginger dominate choose an oil such as olive oil (second pressing) or canola.
+Neutral cooking oil.
+In order to let the flavors of the scallions and ginger dominate choose a neutral oil such as olive oil (second pressing) or vegetable oil.
+If you wanted to amplify the flavor base you may add a few drops of sesame oil.

 - Prep.
 Use a zester or the finest side of a box grater for the ginger.
 (We find that finely grating it is better than mincing because it gets incorporated into the sauce more fully.)
 Cut off the tops of the scallions and the dark green parts (save them for garnish to another dish).
 Thinly slice the white and light green parts.